broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 ![Multiome_diagram]()

 ## Introduction to the Multiome workflow
 Multiome is an open-source, cloud-optimized pipeline developed in collaboration with members of the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and BICAN), including the [Allen Institute for Brain Science](https://alleninstitute.org/division/brain-science/), [Neuroscience MultiOmic Archive](https://nemoarchive.org/), Kai Zhang ([SnapATAC2](https://kzhang.org/SnapATAC2/index.html)), and Alex Dobin ([STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md)).
-It supports the processing of 10x 3' single-cell and single-nucleus count data generated with the [10x Genomics Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
+It supports the processing of 10x 3' single-cell and single-nucleus gene expression (GEX) and ATAC data generated with the [10x Genomics Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

 The workflow is a wrapper WDL script that consists of two subworkflows: the [Optimus workflow](../Optimus_Pipeline/README) for GEX data and the [ATAC workflow](../ATAC/README) for single-cell ATAC data.
 The GEX component performs barcode and UMI correction, aligns reads to the genome, and produces both quality metrics per barcode and gene and a raw cell-by-gene count matrix.
 The ATAC component corrects cell barcodes, aligns reads to the genome, and producesa fragment file as well as per barcode metrics.